awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-notifications-get.md

 The response body contains the following JSON fields\.

 **Events**
-A list of one or more events for which Amazon Glacier will send a notification to the specified Amazon SNS topic\.
+A list of one or more events for which Amazon S3 Glacier \(Glacier\) will send a notification to the specified Amazon SNS topic\.
 For information about vault events for which you can configure a vault to publish notifications, see [Set Vault Notification Configuration \(PUT notification\-configuration\)](api-vault-notifications-put.md)\.
 *Type*: Array

 **SNSTopic**
 The Amazon Simple Notification Service \(Amazon SNS\) topic Amazon Resource Name \(ARN\)\.
-For more information, see [Getting Started with Amazon SNS](http://docs.aws.amazon.com/sns/latest/gsg/Welcome.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
+For more information, see [Getting Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/gsg/Welcome.html) in the *Amazon Simple Notification Service Getting Started Guide*\.
 *Type*: String

 ### Errors<a name="api-vault-notifications-get-responses-errors"></a>

-For information about Amazon Glacier exceptions and error messages, see [Error Responses](api-error-responses.md)\.
+For information about Amazon S3 Glacier exceptions and error messages, see [Error Responses](api-error-responses.md)\.

 ## Examples<a name="api-vault-notifications-get-examples"></a>